MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-errors-and-troubleshooting.md

   - "multiple"
 ---
 # Remote Debugging Errors and Troubleshooting

-You may encounter the following errors when attempting to debug remotely.
+You may come across the following errors when attempting to debug remotely.

 - [Error: Unable to Automatically Step Into the Server](../debugger/error-unable-to-automatically-step-into-the-server.md)